Newcastle, New South Wales: Civilian government and onwards

-After removal of the last convicts in 1823, the town was freed from the infamous influence of the penal law.
-It began to acquire the aspect of a typical Australian pioneer settlement, and a steady flow of free settlers poured into the hinterland.
+After the closure of the convict settlement in 1826, the town was freed from the infamous influence of penal law.
+It began to acquire the aspect of a typical British colonial settlement, and a steady flow of colonists and their convict labourers poured into the hinterland.
+However, Newcastle itself initially faced a decrease in population with an observer stating in 1827, that the number of Aboriginal people in the township at least equalled that of the white population.

 During the nineteenth century the formation of the Newcastle & Hunter River Steamship Company saw the establishment of regular steamship services from Morpeth and Newcastle with Sydney.
 The company had a fleet of freighters as well as several fast passenger vessels, including the PS Newcastle and the PS Namoi.
 The Namoi had first-class cabins with the latest facilities.

 Because of the coal supply, small ships plied between Newcastle and Sydney, Brisbane, Melbourne and Adelaide, carrying coal to gas works and bunkers for shipping, and railways.
 These were commonly known as sixty-milers, referring to the nautical journey between Newcastle and Sydney.
 These ships continued in service until recent times.

 1920s to present

 During World War II, Newcastle was an important industrial centre for the Australian war effort.
 In 1942, the Japanese planned to attack Sydney Harbour.
 On the early hours of 8 June, the Japanese submarine I-21 briefly shelled Newcastle.
-Among the areas hit within the city were dockyards, the steel works, Parnell Place in the city's East End, the breakwall and Art Deco ocean baths.
-There were no casualties in the attack and damage was minimal.

-The Port of Newcastle remains the economic and trade centre for the resource-rich Hunter Valley and for much of the north and north-west of New South Wales.
+Among the areas hit within the city were dockyards, the Newcastle Steelworks, Parnell Place in the city's East End, the breakwall and Art Deco Ocean baths.
+There were no casualties in the attack and damage was minimal.The Port of Newcastle remains the economic and trade centre for the resource-rich Hunter Valley and for much of the north and north-west of New South Wales.
 Newcastle is the world's largest coal export port and Australia's oldest and second-largest tonnage throughput port, with over 3,000 shipping movements handling cargo of 95.8 Mt per annum, of which coal exports represented 90.8 Mt in 2008–09.
-The volume of coal exported, and attempts to increase coal exports, are opposed by environmental groups.
+The volume of coal exported, and attempts to increase coal exports, are opposed by environmental groups including Newcastle-based Rising Tide Australia.
+These have undertaken various protests targeting the export of coal from the city, such as in 2023 when 3000 people took part in a water based blockade and 109 were arrested.

 Newcastle had a shipbuilding industry with the Walsh Island Dockyard & Engineering Works, State Dockyard and Forgacs Shipyard.
 In recent years the only major ship-construction contract awarded to the area was the construction of the Huon-class minehunters.
 The era of extensive heavy industry passed when the steel works closed in 1999.
 Many of the remaining manufacturing industries have located themselves well away from the city itself.